Mask Arts Company

 Contact Stanley Allan Sherman 212-255-2882

-Acting - Stanley Allan Sherman Back to the Top
+Acting - Stanley Allan Sherman

-Jonathan Togo and Stanley Allan Sherman, directed by Daniel Bollag
+Jonathan Togo and Stanley Allan Sherman, directed by: Daniel Bollag

 The above video with actor Jonathan Togo was shot originally for the film Idenitcal.
 Film director Daniel Bollag cast me in the above film as the Priest.
 It is a nice change.